hamzawhite/hamzawhite.github.io/_portfolio/portfolio-1.md

 This project was initiated by the need of tracking in real-time the moving assets.
 The result, as we see, is a spatial map with multiple layers to filter the units.

 ## Understand the business needs
-Dispatchers are using daily the platform, they needs to collaborate with many drivers, clients every day, so it is a bit stressful to use a platform not suited for their special needs.
+Dispatchers, Operators and Management are using on a daily the platform, they needs to collaborate with many drivers, clients every day, so it is a bit stressful to use a platform not suited for their special needs.

 # Task
 Organizing the fleet management system